SymbioticLab/FedScale/dataset/taxi_traj/README.md

 ## Note

 We provide the [data and client mapping and train/test splitting](https://fedscale.eecs.umich.edu/dataset/taxi_traj.tar.gz) for Taxi Trajectory Prediction.
 Note that no details were kept of any of the participants age, gender, or location, and random ids were assigned to each individual.
-The date folder structure is as follow
+The data folder structure is as follows
 ```
 taxi_traj/
 ├── parser.py  # Script to generate the client-data mapping from the raw file